BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 * `kube_deployment_status_replicas_unavailable`: we know which pods are waiting to be scheduled,
 * `sum(kube_node_status_condition{condition="Ready",status="false"})`: we know if there are UnReady nodes, like when nodes are scaling-up and new nodes don’t have their daemonsets Ready.

-Because we have some nice pikes on our applications, we are using the ladder mode of the overprovisioning.
+Because we have some nice load peaks on our applications, we are using the ladder mode of the overprovisioning.
 That ensures that we always have a minimum amount of overprovisioning running in the cluster, so we’re able to handle huge loads at any time.
 Also, we ensure that we don’t waste too much resources when heavily loaded, so we don’t reserve 200 nodes in a cluster of 1000 nodes for example.

 The configmap looks like: